nlibassi-lewisville/setback-measurement/README.md

 1. Ensure all dependencies are installed and that ArcGIS Pro/ArcMap is available with necessary licenses.
 2. Configure the .env file to define FEATURE_DATASET and GEODATABASE paths according to the file '.env.example'.
+3. In prep_data.py, modify the values assigned to variables under 'BEFORE RUNNING'
-3. Run prep_data.py before running simple_measure.py.
+4. Run prep_data.py before running simple_measure.py.
 The following outputs of prep_data.py are used as inputs of simple_measure.py:
     1. parcel_line_fc - parcel boundary line feature class created from a parcel boundary polygon feature class
     2. building_parcel_join_fc - a feature class that contains buildings with attributes of the parcel in which each building lies
     3. parcel_id_table - a table with parcel polygon IDs and the line IDs that make up their boundaries
-4. simple_measure.py
+4. For simple_measure.py
     1. in get_near_table(), the values of search_radius and closest_count can be modified as needed
     2. in run(), the value of max_side_fields can be modified as needed
-    3. edit the inputs of the run() function that appear in the lines before calling run() in simple_measure.py
+    3. edit the inputs of the run() function that appear in the lines before calling run() in simple_measure.py (see comment 'BEFORE RUNNING')

 Both scripts can be run as a standalone Python script from a terminal (`python path/to/script.py` or `propy path/to/script.py` if using the 'propy' environment provided with ArcGIS Pro).